michmech/plausibility/README.md

 ok
 ```

-# Enforcing ordered modification
+## Example 3: Enforcing ordered modification

 The source code for this example can be found in the `example3` directory.
 It builds on the code from example 2.

 The grammar we have so far allows the qualities that modify a kind attributively to appear in any order.
-This sometimes results in implausible expressions such as *Italian delicious pizza*.
-It would be more plausible to have the adjectives in the reverse order: *delicious Italian pizza*.
-So, let's modify the plausiblity filter so that it disqualifies sentences where the qualities are stacked in an implausible order.
+This sometimes results in slightly disharmonious expressions such as *Italian delicious pizza*.
+It would be nicer to have the adjectives in the reverse order: *delicious Italian pizza*.
+So, let's modify the plausiblity filter so that it disqualifies sentences where the qualities are stacked in the "wrong" order.

-But first, how would you formalize the concept of plausible order?
+But first, how would you formalize the concept of right or wrong order?
 My suggestion is as follows.
 When modifying anything, there is a fixed sequence of "slots", each of which can be occupied by zero, one or more qualities.
-The slots are ordered from "nearest" to "farthest" as follows:
+The slots are ordered from "nearest" to "farthest" from the head noun as follows:

 1. The first slot is for qualities which describe some **inherent**, unchangeable property of the kind, such as its nationality: *Italian pizza*.